Brody-Clark/cpplot2d/README.md

 ## About

-**cxpplot** is a cross-platform, header-only 2D plotting library for C++.
+**cpplot2d** is a cross-platform, header-only 2D plotting library for C++.
 It enables quick visualization of real-valued datasets through basic line plots.
 The library is:

 - Simple to use
 - Self-contained (no external dependencies)